oscillot/reddit-scraper/README.md

                 and let the BasePlugin handle it for you.

-The approach that I take for writing plugins is typically to have the execute function call a helper function that returns an img_url, typically I just run a little xpath, nothing too fancy.
+The approach that I take for writing plugins is typically to have the execute function call a helper function that returns an img_url (and when needed a cookie), typically I just drill down the tree with find or find_all using BeautifulSoup, nothing too fancy, though there are some exceptions.

-This important part is to create the self.current object and set it to a Download object with a valid url so that the BasePlugin can do its work.
+This important part is to create the self.current object and set it to a Download object with a valid url and whatever else it may need so that the BasePlugin can do its work.

 For example, for non direct imgur links, it looks like this (abridged):